JangoBoogaloo/LeetCodeExcercise/README.md

 ### [Issue](https://github.com/JangoBoogaloo/LeetCodeExcercise/issues)

-* Each issue is a summary of a concept and provide hints and common tricks of this concept.
+* Each issue is a summary of a concept/topic.
 * Select its label you can find all the relevent questions for that issue.

 ### [Label](https://github.com/JangoBoogaloo/LeetCodeExcercise/labels)